justasimulation/CarND-Semantic-Segmentation/README.md

 ### Test images

 Test data is unlabeled so only visual estimation can be done.
-It looks like the model does descent job pretty often.
+It looks like the model does decent job pretty often.

 ![](images/um_000014.png)
 ![](images/umm_000035.png)